Alberta Highway 16A

-Highway 16A is the designation of three alternate routes off Alberta Highway 16 (the Yellowhead highway) in Alberta, Canada.
+Highway 16A is the designation of three alternate routes off Alberta Highway 16 (the Yellowhead Highway) in Alberta, Canada.
 The Evansburg – Entwistle section is called 16A:08 by Alberta Transportation, while 16A:24 runs through Vegreville.
 The section west of Edmonton is labelled 16A:14 and 16A:16 on Alberta Transportation maps, but is better known as Parkland Highway and Stony Plain Road.

 Evansburg – Entwistle

 Highway 16A:08 parallels Highway 16 to the north, intersecting Highway 22, and passing through Evansburg, Pembina River Provincial Park, and Entwistle.

+Evansburg, situated on the north bank of the Pembina River, grew around coal mining, agriculture, and railway operations during the early twentieth century.
+The community's post office was established in 1914 under the name "Evansburgh," with the final letter dropped in 1950.
+The Tipple Park Museum, located on the former Pembina Mine site, preserves the town's coal and railway heritage.

+The highway crosses the Pembina River through Pembina River Provincial Park, a 167.20-hectare protected area that straddles the Yellowhead County–Parkland County boundary.
+The park features sandstone gorges reaching 62 metres in height, carved during the last glaciation.
+Camping, birding, fishing, canoeing, and tubing are the most common activities in the park.

+The eastern terminus of Highway 16A:08 is in Entwistle, where the route rejoins Highway 16 and connects with Highway 22 south toward Drayton Valley.

 Major intersections

 Starting from the west end of Highway 16A: